The best street food in Hoi An

 The pork is stir-fried, marinated in star anise and cassia bark.
 It is sliced thin and cooked in the traditional Chinese method known as “Char siu”.
 Dry pancakes must be thick with much sesame on the surface.
 Toppings include peanuts, and bean sprouts making this dish hard to resist.
 This dish is eaten with lots of herbs and vegetables which greatly enhance its flavors.
 Cao Lau is surprisingly unique dish in Hoi An.

-3. The best place to eat Cao Lau
+4. The best places to eat Cao Lau

 Cao Lau is available in every corner of Hoi An.
-Here are some of the best places to enjoy:
+You can easily find this food in most of restaurants here.
+However, in this blog we are recommending some of the best places to enjoy this food locally:

 4.1 Lien Restaurant: 21 Thai Phien street, Hoi An